Gunpowder magazine: Ballincollig, County Cork

 The Ballincollig gunpowder mills were first opened in the late 18th century and were bought, in 1804, by the United Kingdom of Great Britain and Ireland's Board of Ordnance to help defend the Kingdom against attack.
 They were one of three royal gunpowder factories, but the Ballincollig mills were not used after the end of the Napoleonic Wars.
 They were sold off by the government in 1832, in a semi-derelict condition, were bought by a Liverpool merchant and reopened to manufacture gunpowder, and finally closed in 1903.
 Many buildings survive and, together with the associated canals, were incorporated into Ballincollig Regional Park.
-The site contains a number of powder magazines, as well as Expense magazines.
+The site contains a number of powder magazines, as well as expense magazines.
+(Note: Note: In a gunpowder factory, having several different stages within the manufacturing process, each stage of the process may have its own Expense Magazine, holding perhaps one day's supply of the explosive material they have to process, or enough for just one shift.
+If the gunpowder factory had a test laboratory, the laboratory may also have its own Expense Magazine.)

 The No. 2 magazine was built by the Board of Ordnance and is the oldest magazine.
 It is 29-foot (8.9 m) long by 28-foot (8.6 m) wide.
 It has a groin-vaulted roof.
 The magazine is protected by earthen banks on two sides; with doors at both ends.
 The No. 1 magazine is newer; and was built sometime after 1828.
 It is 80-foot (24.5 m) long by 25-foot (7.6 m) wide and has solid walls, but is now roofless.